-Note: In OpenScape Voice it is recommended to use TCP transport for SIP subscriber endpoints and network endpoints.
-While OpenScape Voice does not enforce the RFC 3261 mandate for UDP mentioned in 4.2 above, to minimize possible side effects, the default transport type for new SIP clients added to the configuration becomes TCP.
+Note: In OpenScape Voice V5 it is recommended to use TCP transport for SIP subscriber endpoints and network endpoints.
+While OpenScape Voice does not enforce the RFC3261 mandate for UDP mentioned in 4.2 above, to minimize possible side effects, starting in OpenScape Voice V5 the default transport type for new SIP clients added to the configuration becomes TCP.
 The selection for TCP transport type remains available and existing SIP endpoint configurations are not impacted.